hindu-comm/mail_stream_indology/2017/06/Issues_with_Sanskrit/96__Harry_Spier.md

 >> prohibited under copyright law.
 >>
 >
-> ​In February this year, I was in correspondence with the Omkaranand Ashram
+> In February this year, I was in correspondence with the Omkaranand Ashram
 > about the copyright of Sanskrit 2003.
 I was urging them to be more
 > explicit about the freedom of the font.
 In their opinion, the font is free
 > for all to use, and they only want to help and serve the world.
 Here's